 The CSJ heritage of strength and stability stems from values found in the order’s original documents and repeated in other records through the succeeding centuries.
 At least eight values can be identified throughout this long CSJ history: quality, respect, diversity, community, justice, service, faith, and Catholic presence.

-It is on the tradition of service and based on the values of the Congregation of St. Joseph, that Fontbonne University was founded.
+It is on the tradition of service and based on the values of the Congregation of the Sisters of St. Joseph of Carondelet, that Fontbonne University was founded.
 A devotion to the tradition continues to move Fontbonne forward into the future.

 1923 — First classes begin at Carondelet following World War I